 To begin with, use as many as you need.
 It can get messy, like all brainstorms, and you need to get everything you might say about your business, out of your head.
-Finally, when your ideas have started to dry up, take a step back, remove duplicate ideas, and focus down onto the really important points that you don’t want people to forget.
+Finally, when your ideas have started to dry up, take a step back, remove duplicate ideas, and focus down on the really important points that you don’t want people to forget.

 All investors will tell you that the Team is the most important part of any Startup.
 If the team is strong, problems with the product and business model can be overcome.
-That means you need to explain who the people are that work on the business, why they have the relevant skills, and why you as a group are committed to stick together and make what you promise become reality.
+That means you need to explain who the people are that work on the business, why they have the relevant skills, and why you as a group are committed to stick together and make what you promise to become reality.
 Equally, there is an individual making the pitch.
-The audience want to feel that individual’s passion and commitment to the concept they are pitching.
-In short: Team is about the people behind the product, and Why You? is about the person in front of the audience, giving the pitch.
+The audience wants to feel that an individual’s passion and commitment to the concept they are pitching.
+In short: The team is about the people behind the product, and Why You? is about the person in front of the audience, giving the pitch.

-Do i have to cover all 11 blocks in every pitch?
+Do I have to cover all 11 blocks in every pitch?

-Do i need to follow the order from top to bottom?
+Do I need to follow the order from top to bottom?

 No, not necessarily.
 Be creative and find your own way to structure your pitch.
-Ensure you stand out by focusing on your key strengths, as a team and as a business., For example: you can start with the Pain, or Why You?
+Ensure you stand out by focusing on your key strengths, as a team, and as a business., For example, you can start with the Pain, or Why You?
 The Team can come earlier in the pitch if it is especially strong.
 However, if you are not sure where to start, the order of The Pitch Canvas© is not a bad way to structure your first pitch.

 Download the original version of The Pitch Canvas©